Nicklas373/Office-Tools/README.md

 In addition by request, it also have feature with;
 - Compress, Merge and Split PDF file by using SyncFusion Library.
+- Export Image into PDF by using SyncFusion Library.
 - Export PDF into documents, spreadsheets and image file by using SautinSoft Library.

 # Additional library: